acenet-arc/cloud_from_a_to_z/_episodes/02-day1-the-cloud.md

 - "Infrastructure as a Service (**IaaS**): the service provider provides you with the ability to create and manage virtual devices.
 You have complete control over VM configuration."
 - "Platform as a Service (**PaaS**): the service provider provides you with an environment to build and setup your software."
 - "Software as a Service (**SaaS**): the service provider provides the software and all the infrastructure and operating system configuration and management required to run the software. (e.g. gmail)."
+- "**OpenStack** is a cloud operating system which allows you to manage your virtual devices."

 ---